Universe

 sidebar Less padding, not rounded

 This function should be called before any content is rendered to enforce consistency of the document content.
-A sample header is

 Extras

-• bookmark(title, info) - Add additional information with small box.
+• bookmark(title, info) — Add additional information with small box.
+Particularly useful for recording dates and times

-• equation-box(equation) (eqbox(equation)) - Box an equation.
+• equation-box(equation) (eqbox(equation)) — Box an equation

-• ergo-title-selector - A selector controlling the style of the headers in the blocks.
+• ergo-title-selector — A selector controlling the style of the headers in the blocks

-Local Installation
+Local Installation (MacOS / Linux)

 1. Clone this repository locally on your machine.